AbhayShuklaIIT/website/content/publication/conference-paper Robotics/index.md

 ---
-title: 'Legal Case Document Summarization: Extractive and Abstractive Methods and their Evaluation'
+title: ' Design of an All-Purpose Terrace Farming Robot'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Vibhakar Mohta
+  - Adarsh Patnaik
+  - Shivam Kumar Panda
+  - Siva Vignesh Krishnan
+  - Abhinav Gupta
   - admin
-  - Paheli Bhattacharya
-  - Soham Poddar
-  - Rajdeep Mukherjee
-  - Kripabandhu Ghosh
+  - Gauri Wadhwa
-  - Pawan Goyal
+  - Shrey Verma
-  - Saptarshi Ghosh1
+  - Aditya Bandopadhyay
 # Author notes (optional)
 # author_notes:
 #   - 'Equal contribution'
 #   - 'Equal contribution'

-date: '2022-10-01T00:00:00Z'
+date: '2022-09-01T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2022-10-01T00:00:00Z'
+publishDate: '2022-09-01T00:00:00Z'

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).